stulacy/personal-website/content/post/eloreview_20171229.md

 ### Serie A

-Serie A is characterized by 2 dominant teams, Juventus and Napoli, who only have 3 Elo point separating them (and 1 point).
-Roma also look strong but the gap to the 4th place team is 120 points.
-The standard deviation of Elo for Serie A is 162, which is the highest of the European leagues, suggesting that there is greater variability in team skill.
+Serie A is characterized by 2 dominant teams, Juventus and Napoli, who only have 5 Elo points separating them (and 1 point).
+Roma also look strong but the gap to the 4th place team is 96 points.
+The standard deviation of Elo for Serie A is 150, which is the highest of the European leagues, suggesting that there is greater variability in team skill.